 For Shannon Perrone and Josh Burdick, the motivation of competing against peers is the culmination of two separate, yet equally unique paths into SUNY Cobleskill’s Business & IT Program.
 The duo participated in this year’s New York Business Plan Competition – Mohawk Valley Region, pitching their original plan for a historic (location/infrastructure) renovation consulting service.
 Perrone, an area-history buff, and Burdick, an experienced custom woodworker, tied their passions into a business pitch whose viability will outlive this year’s competition.
 Both students are current Business Administration majors, and hold leadership roles in the College’s Business Careers Club.

-“What has been beneficial to me is that our professors really serve like our colleagues,” says Perrone.
-“We look in close collaboration, and so they kind of become family.”
+“What has been beneficial to me is that our professors are really like our colleagues,” says Perrone.
+“We work in close collaboration, and so they kind of become family.”
 Perrone will be transitioning into a fulltime position with Stewart’s Shops.
 Burdick, in keeping with his entrepreneurial mindset, says his goal is to freely drive his own economic success through independent business ventures.

 A Global Perspective with SUNY Cobleskill Roots